 A sterilizer (if the recipe calls for it), which is simply a large pot with a rack that will allow you to boil the jars of what you are making without their coming into contact with either the walls or the floor of the pot.

 A pot for cooking the vegetables.
 It should conduct heat well, be large enough to hold your vegetables comfortably, and should be made of a material that doesn't react with vinegar or other acids.
-Stainless steel is probably best.
+Stainless steel is probably the best.

 Sun-Dried Tomatoes in Olive Oil